Java arquebus: Malay peninsula

-Historian Fernão Lopes de Castanheda mentions matchlocks (espingardão — large espingarda / arquebus), he says that they threw balls, some of stone, and some of iron covered with lead.
+Historian Fernão Lopes de Castanheda mentions matchlocks (espingardão—large espingarda / arquebus), he says that they threw balls, some of stone, and some of iron covered with lead.
 The son of Afonso de Albuquerque mentioned the armament of Malacca: There are large matchlocks, poisoned blowing tubes, bows, arrows, armour-plated dresses (laudeis de laminas), Javanese lances, and other sorts of weapons.
 After Malacca was taken by the Portuguese, they captured 3000 of the 5000 muskets which had been furnished from Java.

+Afonso de Albuquerque compared Malaccan gun founders as being on the same level as those of Germany.
+However, he did not state what ethnicity the Malaccan gun founder was.
+Duarte Barbosa stated that the arquebus-maker of Malacca was Javanese.
+The Javanese also manufactured their own cannon in Malacca.
+Anthony Reid argued that the Javanese handled much of the productive work in Malacca before 1511 and in 17th century Pattani.

 Indochina

 Đại Việt was considered by the Ming to have produced particularly advanced matchlocks during the 16–17th century, surpassing even Ottoman, Japanese, and European firearms.
 European observers of the Lê–Mạc War and later Trịnh–Nguyễn War also noted the proficiency of matchlock making by the Vietnamese.
 The Vietnamese matchlock was said to have been able to pierce several layers of iron armour, kill two to five men in one shot, yet also fire quietly for a weapon of its caliber.
 The Chinese called this weapon Jiao Chong (交銃, lit.
 Jiaozhi Arquebus), and noted its similarity to Zhua Wa Chong/Java arquebus.